ericghara/no-doze/README.md

 At its core, NoDoze is an event loop, which schedules checks for inhibiting conditions and prevents sleep while they occur.

-NoDoze periodically checks all the registered `InhibitingConditions`, if at least one is met sleep is temporarily blocked.
+NoDoze periodically checks all the registered `InhibitingConditions`, if at least one is met, sleep is temporarily blocked.
 Implementors are directed to `src.trigger.inhibiting_condition` for more details.

 ## System Requirements